 3. Decrease in credit limit

-Creditors view a default as irresponsible and may want to limit their own risk by restricting the amount of money available to you.
+Creditors view a default on an account as irresponsible and may want to limit their own risk by restricting the amount of money available to them.
 You’ll likely see fewer credit card offers, probably with lower credit limits.

-What happens if you don’t deal with a default?
+What happens if you don’t deal with a card default?

 When you receive a default notice, your creditor will ask you to pay the full amount of your debt.
 You can offer to make monthly payments at a rate you can afford, but it is unlikely your creditor will agree.